Andrew Hastie: Personal life

 Hastie met his wife Ruth while he was undertaking a short course at George Washington University.
 He subsequently proposed to her on the steps of the Sydney Opera House.
-The two were married in 2008 at Capitol Hill Baptist Church.
+The two were married in 2008 at the Capitol Hill Baptist Church in Washington, D.C.
 Their children were born in Perth in June 2015, August 2017 and November 2021.
-The family of five now lives in the City of Mandurah in the Peel region of Western Australia.
+Hastie lives with his family in the City of Mandurah in the Peel region of Western Australia.

-Hastie was described by Labor MP Brian Mitchell as "a man of deep faith".
-After rejecting religion in adolescence, he has been part of reformed and evangelical churches including Capitol Hill Baptist Church in Washington DC, St Matthew's Anglican Church in Shenton Park, Crossroads Church in Canberra (a congregation of the Fellowship of Independent Evangelical Churches), and Mandurah Presbyterian Church in Mandurah.
-Hastie says he loves to read and lists "biographies, Shakespeare, psalms" among his interests.